 One of the crucial material factors that we address in our classes is the dielectric constant or relative dielectric constant, er.
 This is sometimes called Dk by laminate suppliers.
 Sometimes, product developers are not clear as to the role the dielectric constant of PCB materials plays in a design, how to measure it, how to account for it, how it varies with frequency, and how to know if the dielectric constant data provided by the laminate manufacturer is accurate and reliable.
-This article will address the foregoing topics and describe why the dielectric constant of PCB materials will play a significant role in determining the overall success of a given design.

 The dielectric constant of a vacuum is, by definition, 1.
 The dielectric constants of laminate materials, other than a vacuum, are compared to a vacuum.
 This comparison results in a relative dielectric constant, er, that expresses the effects of these materials on the capacitance of a structure such as a parallel plate capacitor as compared to a vacuum.
 Dielectrics also slow down electromagnetic fields traveling through them.
-Salient points to keep in mind include:
+Engineers often consult a table of dielectric constants to compare candidate laminates for a stackup.

 Equation 1 is the equation used for determining the er of a given material.
 You can use the velocity of a test signal and the speed of light in vacuum to calculate er:

 Here, V is the velocity at a given frequency, er is the relative dielectric constant and C is the speed of light.
 Note that the square root of this quantity is the refractive index of the material (again, we've ignored Df here for simplicity), which most are probably familiar with from physics classes.
+So in other words, a measurement of signal speed in the dielectric gives you the dielectric constant.

 Notice the qualifier at the bottom of this figure states that the dielectric constant is a function of the glass-to-resin ratio and the signal frequency.
 The measurements in this slide were made with a resin constant of 55% at 2 GHz (more about this below).